mcgeorgiev/six_degrees/README.md

 ---
 #### Note:
-For more reliable quality rendering don’t use safari browser, the pixilation does not always render due to sigma.
+- For more reliable quality rendering don’t use safari browser, the pixilation does not always render due to sigma.
+- During periods of inactivity the hosted graph database sleeps.
+Therefore the first interaction with the graph database is slightly longer than normal usage.